Hyjaxaru/105_alt_project/README.md

 * Alert System: The alert system will allow the game to display temporary pieces of information to the player.
 This could be anything from saving the game to getting a new high score in a level.

-* Acheivements: The acheivement system will listen for the player completing different actions, and give them visual rewards for completing the challenges.
+* **UPDATED:** Acheivements: The acheivement system will listen for the player completing different actions, and give them visual rewards for completing the challenges.
 When an acheivement is collected, the alert system will inform the player that they have completed it.

 ## Wish to Have Features